A Framework for Real Estate Agents

 • Marketing and content tools

-• What you've tried that didn't work — include this, it matters
+• What you've tried that didn't work.
+Include this.
+It matters.

 What Doesn't Work Recommended